nicoSWD/Bitcoin-Menu/README.md

 Very simple app that puts a Bitcoin ticker into your OS X status bar.
 Clicking on another currency in the drop down menu will make it the default.

+Updates every 20 seconds and fetches the data from blockchain.info's API.

 Downloads can be found as always in the [releases](https://github.com/nicoSWD/Bitcoin-Menu/releases) tab.